leloykun/leloykun.github.io/content/ponder/blockmat-linear-attn/index.md

     Text: "Crossposted from X (formerly Twitter)"
 ---

 In the [previous post](../test-time-regression/), we derived several linear attention mechanisms from scratch by formulating them as test-time online regression problems.
-Here, we'll discuss a more intuitive way to represent the update rules of these linear attention mechanisms using a blocked matrix formulation.
+Here, we'll discuss a more intuitive way to represent the update rules of the internal states of these linear attention mechanisms using a blocked matrix formulation.
 Then, we'll discuss how to use it to (1) derive the update rules for linear attention mechanisms that take multiple gradient descent steps per token and (2) derive the update rules for chunk-wise parallelism of already-existing linear attention mechanisms.

-## Blocked Matrix Formulation
+## Recap: Linear Attention Mechanisms

-The update rules of linear attention mechanisms have the following structure:
+Linear attention mechanisms typically have an update rule of the form:
 $$S_i = S_{i-1}A_i + B_i$$

-where $S_{i-1}$ is the (old) state at time step $i-1$, $S_i$ is the (new) state at time step $i$, and $A_i$ and $B_i$ are update matrices.
-In most cases, $A_i$ "removes" some information from the state while $B_i$ "adds" new information to the state.
-But if $A_i$ can have negative eigenvalues, we can think of it as "inverting" some information instead of "removing" it.
+where $S\_{i-1}$ is the (old) state after processing the first $i-1$ tokens, $S_i$ is the (new) state after processing the first $i$ tokens, and $A_i$ and $B_i$ are update matrices.
+Think of $A_i$ as an operation that *modifies* some information already stored in the state while $B_i$ *adds* new information to the state.
+In most cases where $A_i \neq I$, $A_i$ typically *removes* some (old) information from the state.
+But if we allow $A_i$ to have negative eigenvalues, then we can also think of it as an operation that, in a sense, *inverts* information instead.

 Here are a couple of examples: